angel4sara/SQL-sql_zoo/SELECT from nobel.md

 ```

 ###  Question 5: Literature in the 1980's
-**Task: Show all details (yr, subject, winner) of the literature prize winners for 1980 to 1989 inclusive..**
+**Task: Show all details (yr, subject, winner) of the literature prize winners for 1980 to 1989 inclusive.**

 ```sql
 SELECT yr, subject, winner